 - Persistence of primitive reflexes, which are early reflexes in a baby.

+Generally, if HIE is suspected, the baby should be given therapeutic hypothermia as soon as possible after the brain insult.
+Current guidelines state that this must be done within six hours of life (1).
+Research shows that this treatment can slow the spread of brain injury, and prevent or minimize the extent of cerebral palsy and other permanent disabilities.
 Of course, clinical signs of cerebral palsy (CP) evolve as the baby’s brain and nervous system mature, which is why continuous observation and serial examinations of the baby are imperative.
 All children should have a detailed history taken by the physician, as well as a thorough physical exam.
 It is especially important to determine that the condition is a non-progressive one (characteristic of cerebral palsy) rather than one that is progressive or degenerative.

 - The baby doesn’t roll over in either direction.

-- Inability to bring the hands together.
+- The baby struggles to bring their hands together.

-Causes of Cerebral Palsy (CP)
+Causes of cerebral palsy (CP)

 There are many different injuries and complications that can cause cerebral palsy.
 Below are some of the many causes of cerebral palsy: